zus-dev/dot/bash.md

 ```

 ## NETCAT
-etworking utility for reading from and writing to network connections using TCP or UDP.
+Networking utility for reading from and writing to network connections using TCP or UDP.
 The command is designed to be a dependable back-end that can be used directly or easily driven by other programs and scripts.
 At the same time, it is a feature-rich network debugging and investigation tool, since it can produce almost any kind of connection its user could need and has a number of built-in capabilities.
 ```